marcos-venicius/cson/README.md

 ## Next improvements

-- Code structure
-    - don't return a parser to the final user, instead return only the "Cson" struct
-    - check includes if there are any cycles or not "standard" usage
-    - abstract some pieces of code that is redundant
-    - duplicated functions like `tk_kind_display`
 - Possible bugs
     - fix memory issues (free memory, right allocation, etc)
     - add tests to the parser to check if it's working well